YonghaoZhao722/YeastSAMDoc/docs/index.md

 ### **Converting Masks to FISH-Quant-Compatible Outlines**

-To convert your masks into outline files compatible with FISH-Quant, reopen YeastSAM and follow these steps:
+To convert your masks into outline files compatible with FISH-Quant, click *Mask2Outline* and follow these steps:

 <img src="images/image_6.png" width="500" />